- 5.9–6.3 in

-- Because male White-crowned Sparrows learn the songs they grew up with and do not travel far from where they were raised, song dialects frequently form.
+- Because male White-crowned Sparrows learn the songs they grow up with and typically breed close to where they were raised, song dialects frequently form.
 Males on the edge of two dialects may be bilingual and able to sing both dialects.

 - A migrating White-crowned Sparrow was once tracked moving 300 miles in a single night.
 Alaskan White-crowned Sparrows migrate about 2,600 miles to winter in Southern California.

 - Scientists interested in movement and energetics have discovered that White-crowned Sparrows can run on a treadmill at a pace of about one-third of a mile an hour without tiring out.